 Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

-The NYPD News reported on March 30, 2017 that over 640 new police officers graduated from the Police Academy, headed for New York City criminal justice jobs.
+The NYPD News reported on March 30, 2017, that over 640 new police officers graduated from the Police Academy, heading for New York City criminal justice jobs.
 They filled the Madison Square Garden auditorium with family, friends, and dignitaries.
 An even larger class of graduates was expected for June 2017.
-The number of graduating recruits has increased during 2015 to 2017.
+The number of graduating recruits increased in recent years.

 Almost 2,000 new City of New York policemen and women begin active duty every year.

 How can new college graduates use a criminology degree in New York City other than by joining the police force?
-The available jobs come under the field of criminal justice.
+The available jobs come in the field of criminal justice.

 Criminal justice is a government system in which crimes and criminals are detected, detained, tried, punished, and rehabilitated.